IBM-Cloud/onprem-integration-demo/README.md

 	mvn install
 	```

-4. Update the `manifest.yml` file with a unique host name for your new app.
+4. Update the `manifest.yml` file with a unique host name for your new app (which we will refer to as APPNAME in the remaining steps).

 5. Download and install the [Cloud Foundry CLI][cloud_foundry_url] tool if you have not already.